survos/survos-documentation-orig/modules/tracking.rst

-...
+..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

 ..  _tracking:

-tracking: Track Survey Types
+Track Survey Types
 =======================================
 Geo-Tracking